apache/maven/maven-core-it/README.txt

 it0041: Test the use of a new type from a plugin

 it0042: Test that the reactor can establish the artifact location of known projects for dependencies
+        First test generate sources to see that it works even when they aren't compiled

 it0043: Test for repository inheritence - ensure using the same id overrides the defaults